Planning for change - allowing for changing financial goals

 You, or a loved one, may experience a life-changing event.
 Your health could deteriorate, your previously financially independent children may need monetary support, or you may wish to change your retirement date.
 Whatever the situation, it is possible to adjust your plan and give you clarity and comfort when showing you what this could look like.

-Some clients are extremely proactive in keeping their financial planner up to date with their plans and will pick up the phone to explain their situation.
+Some people who have a financial planner are extremely proactive in keeping them up to date with their plans and will pick up the phone to explain their situation.
 For example, they may have initially decided to retire within the next six months, but due to a change of circumstances in their company, they have decided to keep working for another year.

 Others will share this sort of information only at a review meeting, even when the retirement date that we previously planned for has already passed.

-If you are aware of any potential changes to your own position, please speak to your financial planner now so that you don’t lose out on opportunities that may not be available to you for much longer.
+If you are aware of any potential changes to your own position, please speak to one of our financial planners now so that you don’t lose out on opportunities that may not be available to you for much longer.

-When your financial plan was first established, a cashflow modelling exercise may have been undertaken to help forecast your financial future.
+At Evelyn Partners, when your financial plan is first established, a cashflow modelling exercise may be undertaken to help forecast your financial future.
 A cashflow model can show how much you need for your financial goals and objectives.
-If you have never used cashflow modelling, you should discuss this with your financial planner to see if it could help you.

 There might be adjustments required in other areas to allow for this but we can show you where best to make these in order to secure the most suitable outcome.

 Your annual review is often a good time to look at a cashflow model, but it can be created at any time.
-Going through a life-changing event that alters your long-term goals is a great time to speak to your financial planner about creating a new model.
+Going through a life-changing event that alters your long-term goals is a great time to speak to our financial planners about creating a new model.

 These examples are for illustrative purposes only and are not recommendations.
 They are not based on a specific client case.
 Any similarities are purely coincidental.